metal3-io/metal3-docs/design/baremetal-operator/early-cleaning.md

 We could move the logic of determining the right clean steps for a node completely to `pkg/provisioner/ironic`.
-That would require introducing driver-specific logic, which currenctly lives only in `pkg/bmc`.
+That would require introducing driver-specific logic, which currently lives only in `pkg/bmc`.

 ### Risks and Mitigations